 Chinese Muslims such as the Uygur in Xinjiang and Hui People in Qinghai and Ningxia Provinces celebrate the Corban Festival.
 The festival, also known as Eid al-Adha is one of the top 3 important festivals for the Muslims.
 It is a festival of sacrifice with a 3-day celebration.
 It is a festival that Muslim people shows their faith and obedience to the Islamic god-Allah.
 It is said that Allah asked Ibrahim to sacrifice his own son to show his loyalty and Ibrahim planned to kill his son for Allah.
 Allah had seen Ibrahim's loyalty and sent him a sheep instead of his son to kill in the end.

 There are some celebrations during the Corban Festival such as making tasty cakes, killing some prepared livestock and taking part in the Hajj.
 In addition, there is a large-scale ceremony around the mosques after the Hajj.
-The Corban Festival was on Oct.
-04th in 2014 and will be on Sep.23th in 2015.During the festival, a lot of restaurants, shops and hotels are closed.
+The Corban Festival was on Aug.
+11 in 2019 and will be on Jul.
+31 in 2020.During the festival, a lot of restaurants, shops and hotels are closed.
 Travelers may have some inconveniences to travel in the Muslim areas.

 Recommended Xinjiang Tours & Services: